-Students will require regular access to a computer with an internet connection to use the University of London's online resources and systems.
+Students will require regular access to a portable computer with an internet connection to use the University of London's online resources and systems.

-Students must be able to download and install software to their Windows or MacOS device to include secure examination browsers for online assessment purposes (if offered on your programme of study)
+Students must be able to download and install software to their Windows or MacOS device to include secure examination browsers for online assessment purposes (if offered on their programme of study).
+Depending on the security settings for each assessment, students may be required to have full administrator rights on their computer to install and run the software needed to take part in the assessment.
+Full administration rights are likely to apply to a computer that they own but not to one provided by their employer, for example.

-The computer must have at least the following minimum specification:
+The portable computer must have at least the following minimum specification:

-- Windows: 7, 8, and 10 on 64-bit platforms (Windows 10 recommended) - macOS: OS X 10.14 and higher - CPUs newer than 2011 (Intel Sandy Bridge or newer) - OpenGL 2.0 graphics driver - Local storage for the recording of proctored examinations (75MB per hour) - Web camera & microphone (internal or external)
+- Windows: 10 and 11 on 64-bit platforms

+- MacOS Big Sur (version 11) and higher

+- CPUs newer than 2011 (Intel Sandy Bridge (Core i3, i5 and i7 or newer))

+- OpenGL 2.0 graphics driver

+- Local storage for the recording of proctored examinations (75MB per hour)